ohmyzsh/ohmyzsh/README.md

 switching to `oh-my-zsh`.
 - If you installed manually or changed the install location, check the `ZSH` environment variable in `~/.zshrc`.
+- On Fedora/RHEL/CentOS systems, `chsh` is provided by the `util-linux-user` package.

 ### Custom Plugins and Themes